elifesciences/medium/README.md

 ## Fetching from Medium
 The method that best fits the JSON schema is the RSS feed.
 It is XML with CDATA HTML tags inside.
-We can use SimpleXML parser and some "well tested" traversing to grab images and paragraph text that we need.
+We can use SimpleXML or Symfony DOM parser and some "well tested" traversing to grab images and paragraph text that we need.

 If we can compose an fixed identifier from the RSS feed we can use this to identify a delta each time we scrape the RSS from our database.
 This will allow us to have idempotent updates that we can run as often as we need.